maxwellbrenner/A-Hitchhikers-Guide-to-Gambling-on-Cagefighting-Realtime-MMA-Analytics/Preprocessing and Cleaning/Preprocessing and Cleaning Documentation.md

 ## Usage

 To use this script, place your raw fight data CSV file in the appropriate location, specify the file path in the `process_and_clean_data()` function, and run the script.
-The cleaned data will be saved as `final_cleaned_data.csv` in the current directory.
+The cleaned data will be saved as `cleaned_data.csv` in the current directory.

 ```python
 file_path = r"event_masterlist"